wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 Restart the Django development server and visit `http://127.0.0.1:8000/rango`.
-If all went well, you should see the text `Rango says hello world!`.
+If all went well, you should see the text `Rango says hey there partner!`.
 It should look just like the screenshot shown in Figure fig-rango-hello-world.

 ![An illustration of a URL, showing how the different parts of the URL